 The customized employment process involves three key steps.
 First, job seeker exploration and discovery lays the foundation for planning.
 Second, customized planning occurs to determine the direction for the job search.
 Third, job negotiations occur resulting in a job description that outlines a customized relationship between the employer and employee.
 This course will take a closer look at customized employment and how it can facilitate employment outcomes for individuals with disabilities.
 It will also review strategies for collaboration and braiding funding to support the needs of an individual with a disability in order to be successfully employed in the community.

-The course will cover these topics and more.
+The course will cover these important topics on customized employment and more:

 - Personal Profiles